 Toe Spacers

 While training for the 2022 Hawke’s Bay Marathon, I developed Morton’s Neuroma, a burning pain in the ball of my foot that felt like I had stepped on a stone.
-Obviously, because I wear minimalist running shoes, the issue was exacerbated.
-The podiatrist treated me, but it didn’t really resolve the issue.
-In the end, through my own investigations, I strumbled on the Correct Toes toe spacers which were a life saver.
-These silicone toe spacers helped to seperate my toes, improved my foot muscle stength and mobility and eventually stopped the pain.
-Being made of lightweight silicone, I now travel with them and used the regularly.
+Because I wear minimalist running shoes, the issue was exacerbated.
+The podiatrist treated me, but it didn’t resolve the issue.
+Ultimately, through my investigations, I stumbled on the Correct Toes toe spacers, a lifesaver.
+These silicone toe spacers helped to separate my toes, improved my foot muscle strength and mobility and eventually stopped the pain.
+They are made of lightweight silicone, and I now travel with them and use them regularly.

 Environmental, social, and corporate governance of our recommended running brands